oxen-io/optf-website/README.md

    - For more information about importing/exporting in Contentful see [here](https://www.contentful.com/developers/docs/tutorials/cli/import-and-export/).

 6. Setup your environment file.
 See our [.env.example](.env.example) as a guide.
 Make sure to call the file `.env.local`.
-   - You can leave the [Campaign Monitor](https://www.campaignmonitor.com/) keys empty unless you are interested in how we handle mailing list subscriptions.

 ## Developing